 To connect education and action for the common good.

-The Center for Civic Engagement serves Drew University and our communities as a resource, convener, and partner for those committed to the work of melding knowledge with action in order to improve our shared world.
-The Center supports teaching, research, scholarship, art, and other university-based activities that benefit communities.
-Working collaboratively with community organizations and other institutions, we develop sustainable partnerships that can help both Drew and its partners meet their goals.
+The Center for Civic Engagement serves Drew University and our communities as a resource, convener, and partner committed to connecting knowledge with action to improve our shared world.
+Working collaboratively with community organizations, we develop and support impactful partnerships.
+We invite you to explore, engage and build with us.